raibove/pop/README.md

 Pop is a color-matching puzzle game built using Devvit and React.
 Players can click on blank blocks to match and collect colored blocks, earning points and creating chain reactions for higher scores.

+What makes Pop special is its emphasis on color, animations, and interactivity.
+I’ve designed it to be visually captivating, with bright, colorful blocks and smooth, satisfying animations.
+The "pop" effect when blocks match feels rewarding, making each click more exciting.

 ![How it works](assets/gif_pop.gif)

 ### How to Play

 - **Start the Game**: Navigate to the Pop game page within Reddit.
-- **Click on Blank Tiles**: Trigger the game logic by clicking on blank spaces in the grid.
+- **Click on Blank Blocks**: Trigger the game logic by clicking on blank spaces in the grid.
 - **Match Colors**: Collect matching blocks by finding the nearest horizontally or vertically adjacent block of the same color.
 - **Score Points**: Earn points for every match and boost your score with matching more blocks.
 - **Climb the Leaderboard**: Compete with others in the Reddit community to top the leaderboard.

+In this game, you need to think ahead—one wrong pop could block potential future moves.
+The more you plan, the higher your score.
+Challenge yourself to find the best combinations and make every pop count.

 You can visit this [link](https://www.reddit.com/r/CrosswordCorner/comments/1hfqs60/pop_7/) to play the game.